 Earn a bachelor's degree in Justice Administration with a specialization in Emergency Management to take advantage of growing opportunities in mitigation, preparedness, response, or recovery activities for natural disasters, technological disasters, terrorism or war activity, or hostage situations.
 A DeVry University education in this field will help you prepare for it all, from emergency planning and crisis intervention to using current technology in the field.

 Prepare for a career in Emergency Management by choosing this specialization when you earn your bachelor's degree in Justice Administration from DeVry University.
-Upon graduation, you'll be prepared for a career as an emergency planner, emergency management system (EMS) director, emergency preparedness program specialist, or hazard mitigation officer.

 Learn more about DeVry's Emergency Management degree specialization online.

 Learn more about the advantages of studying at DeVry University.
 Request more information.